MCD-Infrati/etlproject-ca3/README.md

 ____________________________________________________________________________________

 # Final Project
-This project is a part of the  **Proyecto 1 de Innovación Tecnológica** course in the Applied Artificial Intelligence Master, Universidad Icesi, Cali Colombia.
+This project is a part of the  **Proyecto final de Infraestructura y Arquitectura de TI** course in the Data Science Master, Universidad Icesi, Cali Colombia.

 #### -- Project Status: [Active, On-Hold, Completed]